§Service error handling

 There are a number of principles behind the design of Lagom’s built in error handling:

 - In production, a Lagom service should never give out details of the errors it encounters to another service, unless it knows it is safe to do so.
 This is for security reasons, uncensored error messages can be used by attackers to gain detailed information about how a service is implemented.
-In practice, this means there are a number of built in exceptions that Lagom considers safe that it will returns the details of, and the rest it returns nothing for.
+In practice, this means there are a number of built in exceptions that Lagom considers safe that it will return the details of, and the rest it returns nothing for.

 - In development, it’s useful to have full error messages sent over the wire.
 Lagom will attempt to send useful information about exceptions when the service is running in development.